jameshume/jehtech/src/html/arm.md

     source /etc/profile
     ```
 * Add the `bin` folder under your installation directory to the `PATH` environment variable.

+### Pre Ubuntu 23
+NOTE the following steps do not work in Ubuntu 23.

 * If you see the following when running GDB, install ncurses using `sudo apt install -y libncursesw5`.
     ```
     opt/gcc-arm-none-eabi/bin/arm-none-eabi-gdb: error while loading shared libraries: libncursesw.so.5: cannot open shared object file: No such file or directory